Counseling Services in Littleton, Centennial, and DenverGet fast relief and solutions for life's challenges.

 ► We feel it is important to check in with you periodically to make sure you are getting what you need while working with our counseling center.
 As a result, your counselor may ask for feedback related to your goals in therapy, or whether you feel you are making progress.
 This is another way you receive the best counseling services possible.

-Types of Counseling Services and Therapy at LifePaths
+Types of Counseling Services We Provide

 Ethical Practices in Providing Counseling Services

 Each of us follows the ethical practices adopted in Colorado through the Department of Regulatory Agencies.
-We also follow the more extensive ethical practices of our professional association, the American Counseling Association.
+We also follow the more extensive ethical practices of our professional associations, such as the American Counseling Association.
 As a result, these ethical practices guide us in the areas of confidentiality and protecting our clients’ best interests.
 We want to bring you the best value possible in your work with us.
 Most of all, we are proud to say that each of us hold ourselves to an extremely high ethical standard in the work we do.

 What is Evidence-Based Therapy?

 An evidence-based therapy is one that is backed by research.
-Also, it is recognized by the National Institute of Mental Health as a therapy that works.
+It is also recognized by the National Institute of Mental Health as a therapy that works.
 Because we maintain skills in these therapies, it means that you get the most effective forms of treatment counselors provide.
 We use the techniques that are appropriate for what you need help with.
 Also, we make sure that the strategy we choose is a good fit for you as a person.

 A summary of some of the evidence-based therapies we provide are listed below: